 - 1. Open the Azimuth Tracker box, remove the Tracker, and inspect it for damage. - 2.
-Mount the Tracker onto the Tripod and secure it with the three bolts provided. - 3.
-Remove the front and rear covers from the Tracker, and note the spare fuses and mounting bolts taped to the inside wall of the Tracker. - 4.
-Locate the Safety Switch, which can be found inside the Tracker housing, mounted on the diagonal support bar. - The purpose of the Safety Switch is to prevent damage to the Power and Communications Cables by removing power from the drive motor in the event that the Tracker attempts to rotate too far. - This Switch is activated by a steel cable and a nylon cord which tighten as the Tracker rotates. - 5.
-Check the Safety Switch as follows, taking care not to break the nylon cord: Slowly rotate the Tracker until the black blocking mechanism mounted to the large circular disk is positioned within the Sensor, which is mounted beneath the Safety Switch; this is the 'reference' position of the Tracker. - Ensure that the Tracker will rotate a full 360° in a counterclockwise direction, and 90° in a clockwise direction from this reference position without activating the Safety Switch or breaking the nylon string. - Leave the Tracker such that the blocker is a few degrees couterclockwise from the sensor. - 6.
-Connect the AC Power Cable to the voltage mains connector on the bottom of the Tracker (the green Power Indicator will remain off) if it comes on, push the Power Switch to turn the power indicator lamp off. - 7.
-Rotate the Tracker a few degrees and note that it is relatively easy to turn when power is off. - 8.
-Press the Tracker Power Switch to turn power ON, and observe that the green Power Indicator Illuminates. - 9.
-Attempt to rotate the Tracker again, and note that it is much more difficult to turn with holding torque on the motor. - 10.
-Activate the Safety Switch manually by pushing the toggle to the right (BE CAREFUL, AS THERE IS 120V OR 230V INSIDE THE TRACKER HOUSING), and note that the Power Indicator remains illuminated, but now the Tracker turns easily again. - 11.
-Press the Tracker Power Switch to power off the Tracker and flip the internal switch to deactivate the Safety Switch.
+Mount the Tracker onto the Tripod and secure it with the three bolts provided.
+Connect the surge protector box using one of the bolts. - 3.
+Connect the grounding point at the bottom of the tracker spindle to ground. - 4.
+Remove the front and rear covers from the Tracker, and note the spare fuses and mounting bolts taped to the inside wall of the Tracker. - 5.
+Connect the AC Power Cable from the surge protector box to the voltage mains connector on the bottom of the Tracker spindle; plug in the other side to the mains grid; the Power Indicator will remain off if it comes on, push the Power Switch to turn the power indicator lamp off. - 6.
+Rotate the Tracker a few degrees and note that it is relatively easy to turn when power is off. - 7.
+Press the Tracker Power Switch to turn power ON, and observe that the Power Indicator Illuminates. - 8.
+Attempt to rotate the Tracker again, and note that it is much more difficult to turn with holding torque on the motor.